 As someone who’s both resistant to change and a theme park junkie, I can sympathize with people who want to keep the Tower of Terror open.
 I’m still peeved at Universal Orlando for closing Kongfrontation even though I like the Mummy-themed coaster that replaced it, and I might never forgive them for dismantling the Jaws ride to build yet another Harry Potter area.

-But that’s not to say that older attractions are untouchable.
+The original Tower of Terror opened at Walt Disney World in Florida in 1994.
+The California version didn’t get up and running until 2004, so the folks trying to persuade Disney to keep it open will be harder pressed to make their case than if they were advocating on behalf of a classic attraction with decades of tradition behind it.But that’s not to say that older attractions are untouchable.
 Snow White’s Adventure was one of the Florida park’s original rides, making its debut when the Magic Kingdom opened on October 1, 1971.
 You’d think the ride’s age and the fact that it’s based on Disney’s first full-length animated feature might have been enough to keep it open.
 In 1994 Disney gave it a major overhaul and a name change, and then closed it completely in 2012.
 And Snow White isn’t the only longstanding attraction to get the axe.
 20,000 Leagues Under the Sea was another 1971 ride that went the way of the dodo, and Disneyland’s PeopleMover closed in 1995 after nearly three decades of operation.